No-Regret Bayesian Recommendation to Homogeneous Users: Introduction

-Motivated by the above applications, we introduce and study the \emph{online Bayesian recommendation} problem.
-Here we describe the problem in the language of video recommendation.
-Consider a sequential interaction between a video platform and a population of users with the same private preference and belief.\footnote{Or equivalently, a sequential interaction between the platform and a myopic user.} At each time, there is a video displayed by the platform to an incoming user.\footnote{ In practice, platforms make joint decisions on which video to display and how to recommend.
-Here we decouple them and focus on the recommendation problem, by assuming that the displaying decision is made exogenously.} To capture the uncertain characteristics of the video, we study a \emph{Bayesian} model, in which the payoff-relevant characteristics of the video is captured by a (random) \emph{state} of the video.
-The platform and user each have their own preferences over the video states, which are captured by their utility functions respectively.
+Motivated by applications like the above, we introduce and study the \emph{online Bayesian recommendation} problem, where a recommendation platform sequentially interacts with a homogeneous population of users, each sharing identical private preferences and beliefs.
+Here we describe the problem in the context of video recommendation.
+At each time, a video is displayed by the platform to an incoming user.\footnote{In practice, platforms make joint decisions on which video to display and how to recommend.
+This work decouples them and focuses on the recommendation problem by assuming that the display decision is made exogenously.
+In \Cref{sec_generalization}, we discuss how our results could be generalized if the platform can also choose which video to display.} To capture the uncertain characteristics of the video, we study a \emph{Bayesian} model.
+In this model, the payoff-relevant characteristics of a video are represented by a (random) \emph{state} of the video.
+This state comprehensively encodes all critical payoff-relevant information, features, and characteristics of the video -- such as content relevance, video quality, engagement metrics, emotional impact, etc. These elements are pivotal in influencing a user's experience and satisfaction when they choose to watch a video.
+The platform and user each have their own preferences over the video states, which are captured by their utility functions, respectively.
 We assume a natural \emph{information asymmetry} between the platform and users --- only the platform can privately observe the realized state of each video, whereas all users only have a prior belief about the video state.
-Notably, the platform also has its own prior belief over the video state, which is allowed to be different from the users' belief (after all, they form such beliefs from completely different sources).
-The platform designs and commits to a recommendation strategy which makes different levels of recommendation (e.g., ``not recommend'', ``standard'', ``recommended'', ``highly recommended'') based on his private information about the video, i.e., its realized state.
-After observing the recommendation level, together with her initial belief, the user forms a posterior belief about the video and decides either to watch this video or skip it.
+Notably, the platform also has its own prior belief over the video state, which may differ from the users’ beliefs since they may form such beliefs from completely different sources.
+The platform designs a recommendation policy that makes different ``levels'' of recommendation based on her private information about the video, i.e., its realized state.
+After observing the recommendation level, together with his initial belief, the user forms a posterior belief about the video and decides either to watch this video or skip it.